 In all parts of the country, pharmacy technicians must have a broad knowledge of pharmacy practice and must be skilled in the techniques required to order, stock, package, and prepare medications, but they don't need the advanced college education required of a licensed pharmacist.
 Pharmacy technicians may perform many of the same duties as a pharmacist; however, all of their work must be checked by a pharmacist before medication can be dispensed to a patient.

-As a part of the Pharmacy Technician Online Certification Training Program, students are required to complete a Virtual Externship.
-They also have an option to perform an actual hands-on 100-hour clinical externship.
+As a part of the Pharmacy Technician Online Certification Training Program, students have an option to perform an actual hands-on 100-hour clinical externship.
 Clinical externships are based on individual state board requirements.
 Learn more about externships below!

 Upon completion of this program, you will be prepared to sit for the Pharmacy Technician Certification Exam (PTCE), offered by the Pharmacy Technician Certification Board (PTCB).
 The registration fee for this exam is included with this program.